adobe/aem-performance-experiments/experiments/pagination/README.md

 After clicking _Load Page_, these fields will be updated, if required, in order to be ready for the next load.

-You will see 2 button:
+You will see 2 buttons:

 * Load Page: Use the fields' values to start a search of cq:Page items
 * Reset Fields: Reset all the values to their default values